Quantum harmonic free energies for biomolecules and nanomaterials: Declarations

 \begin{itemize} \item Funding.
 Work by Alec F. White was supported by the US Department of Energy, via grant no. DE-SC0018140.
 Work by Chenghan Li was supported by the US National Science Foundation via grant no. 1931328.

-\item GKC is a part owner of QSimulate, Inc. \item Availability of data and materials: Data is available from the authors upon reasonable request. \item Code availability: Code is available from the authors upon reasonable request. \item Authors' contributions: AFW and GKC conceived the project.
+\item GKC is a part owner of QSimulate, Inc. \item Availability of data and materials: Data is available from the authors upon reasonable request. \item Authors' contributions: AFW and GKC conceived the project.
 AFW, CL carried out the work.
 All authors contributed to the writing of the paper. \end{itemize}